eeshwarantharan/eeshwarantharan/README.md

 - 👋 Hi, I’m Tharaneeshwaran V U
-- 👀 I’m interested in learning new stuff, taking part in Hackathons and fest...
+- 👀 Interested in learning new stuff, taking part in Hackathons and fest...
-- 🌱 I’m currently learning intermediate Python
+- 🌱 Currently learning intermediate Python
-- 💞️ I’m looking to collaborate on new projects.
+- 💞️ Looking forward to collaborate on new projects.
 - 📫 How to reach me,
      * [Linked-In](https://www.linkedin.com/in/tharaneeshwaran/)
      * g-mail : eeshwarantharan@gmail.com